If a hot moment arises, acknowledge it

 - “What is it about this that concerns you the most?”

-- Reframe: Create a different way or perspective from which to view at a situation.
+- Reframe: Create a different way or perspective from which to view at the situation.

 - “Could there be another way to look at this?”

 - “Let’s reframe this to explore other perspectives/interpretations.
-Consider for moment that… What if...?”
+Consider for a moment that… What if...?”

 - “I’m wondering what message this is sending and how it’s being received.
 Do you think you would have said this/drawn this conclusion if…”

-- Identify: Directly respond to student comment as problematic.
+- Identify: Directly name or articulate what is problematic about the student comment.
 Calmly and politely explain which specific words or phrases you experienced as disrespectful (or that someone else might have).
 Use an “I” statement to express feelings, as appropriate, rather than commenting on or labeling the speaker.

 - “Saying ___ often comes up in popular culture.
 Some might find it problematic because of ___”